brianm/dx/README.md

 Option 2, use ephemeral nodes from a particular dx instance, and require announcer heartbeat with *that node* to maintain the ephemeral node.
 This means clients must be able to directly address nodes, ie, not through an LB.
-Ideally, we would keep a connection open, but WebSockets are a pain compared to HTTP, and they are the natural thing to use.
+This can be encouraged by creating a
+<code>rel=ttl</code> link which definitely goes directly to the host
+(ie, always fully qualified if zk in use).

 ~~Option 3, expose STOMP, which is stream oriented.
 Stilts makes that fairly reasonable.
 If you want TTL/Ephemeral then you connect via